RobertApikyan/AbstractMvp/README.md

 In classic MVP realisation we attach the view instance to the presenter and detach it when view is going to be destroyed, so at some point the view instance inside presenter will be null and every time before accessing the view instance we need to make null check, in order to avoid NullPointerException.
 This behavior is secure, but it requires additional null check.
 To overcome with this, AbstractMvp library provides ViewActions, which are closures, that will be executed only when the view is not null. (later, detailed about ViewAction).

 #### Lost UI updates
-After doing some background jobs presenter needs to update ui, but at that point view instance is null.
-Since view is null, the ui updates will not be executed.
-AbstractMvp provides ViewActionDispatcher as a solution, which is another abstraction layer and it knows when the view is attached or not, and if it is not attached the viewAction will be cached inside ViewActionDispatcher, and executed when view become attached again (later, detailed about ViewActionDispatcher)
+After performing some background jobs presenter needs to update ui, but at that point view instance is null.
+Since view is null, the UI updates will not be executed.
+AbstractMvp provides ViewActionDispatcher as a solution, which is another abstraction layer and it knows when the view is attached or not, and if it is not attached the viewAction will be cached inside ViewActionDispatcher, and executed when view become attached again.

 #### Not Persistence Presenter
 Usually presenter instance is inside our viewController (Activity or Fragment), and it will be destroyed with viewController.
-To overcome this, and make presenter instance persistence per viewController life scope, AbstractMvp provides PresenterHolder abstraction, which can be implemented with android ViewModels, Loaders and other lifecycle persistence mechanisms (later, detailed about PresenterHolder).
+To overcome this, and make presenter instance persistence per viewController life scope, AbstractMvp provides PresenterHolder abstraction, which can be implemented with android ViewModels, Loaders and other lifecycle persistence mechanisms.

 ## ABSTRACT MVP WORKING MECHANISM

 Here we have a View interface that is implemented by viewController (Activity or Fragment) and a Presenter.
 View contains some methods methodA(), methodB(), ... methodN() that are implemented by viewController.
-When presenter getting created, it start some background jobs, after finishing them, it needs to notify UI about new changes by calling view.methodB() method.
-Below is the rough description of steps how it will be done.
+When presenter getting created, it start some background jobs, after finishing them, it notifies UI about new changes by calling view.methodB() method.
+Below is the rough description of steps how viewAction with methodB() will be delivered to UI.

 ![N|Solid](https://github.com/RobertApikyan/AbstractMvp/blob/develop/intro/structure.png?raw=true)